 His latest album “Leva” was released in February 2020 and he received the Indie/Alternative Album of The Year at Estonian Music Awards 2021 for it.
 In 2020 Erki received an Estonian Cultural Endowment award for his genre crossing work.

-Currently Erki is working on his first choral album "Anima Mea" that will be released on 3rd of April 2021.
+Erki released his first choral album "Anima Mea" on 3rd of April 2021.
+Currently he is composing for a film project.